-Unanticipated Recruitment: During the summer or during a period of severe time constraints (i.e. late in the semester, during semester break, unexpected resignation, etc.), the Department Chair may not be able to convene the entire PTC or DPC in order to consider a temporary or part-time faculty replacement.
-In this case, the Department Chair will consult with as many members of the PTC as feasible concerning the actions taken.
+Unanticipated Recruitment: During the summer or during a period of severe time constraints (i.e. late in the semester, during semester break, unexpected resignation, etc.), the Department Chair may not be able to convene the entire APTin order to consider a temporary or part-time faculty replacement.
+In this case, the Department Chair will consult with as many members of the APT as feasible concerning the actions taken.

 III.
-Administration
+ADMINISTRATION